FirmwGuy/CEP/docs/L0_KERNEL/topics/NATIVE-TYPES.md

 A: Nothing breaks.
 The data remains comparable and storable.
 Unrecognized tags are simply opaque to that enzyme.

 Q: How do I model vectors, matrices, or structs now?
-A: Use L1+ schemas and tags (e.g., `geom:VECTOR3F`, `linalg:MATRIX4x4F32`) and document the byte layout.
+A: Use upper-layer packs schemas and tags (e.g., `geom:VECTOR3F`, `linalg:MATRIX4x4F32`) and document the byte layout.
 The kernel doesn’t need to know the shape.

 Q: Does L0 still validate UTF‑8 or numbers?
-A: No. Validation is up to enzymes and L1+.
+A: No. Validation is up to enzymes and upper-layer packs.
 L0 compares and hashes bytes only.

 Q: What about external handles and streams?
 A: They remain supported as opaque representations.
 When materialized or journaled, they must produce consistent bytes for their tag, so replay remains deterministic.